CylonicRaider/Instant/docs/RUNNING.md

   Defaults to `pid-file` with a `.new` suffix appended.
 - `startup-notify` — *Fast restart support*: Setting this key enables "fast restart" support for this process.
-When performing a fast restart, the value of this key is appended to the process' command line (as a single word), followed by a shell command (as a single word which is internally delimited by spaces) to invoke (and wait for) when the process is done initializing.
-  The command communicates with the master process (which must be present for fast restarts to be performed) and exits when it is time for the background copy of the process to be swapped into the foreground.
+When performing a fast restart, the value of this key is appended to the process' command line (as a single argument), followed by a shell command (as a single argument which is internally delimited by spaces) to invoke (and wait for) when the process is done initializing.
+The command communicates with the master process (which must be present for fast restarts to be performed) and exits when it is time for the background copy of the process to be swap itself into the foreground.
 - `stop-wait` — *Slow shutdown support*: When stopping the process and if the orchestrator cannot wait for the process to finish (e.g. when not using a master process), this specifies a fixed delay (in seconds) to be applied.
-  This is usedful when the process holds some exclusive resource (such as a bound network socket) and might take some time to release it.
+  This is useful when the process holds some exclusive resource (such as a bound network socket) and might take some time to release it.

 **Redirections** are specified in a way similar to shell redirections, with some special values:

-- *(empty string)*: No redirection.
+- *(empty string)*: No redirection; the process inherits the corresponding file descriptor of its parent.
 - `devnull`: Opens `/dev/null` for reading/writing.
 - `stdout`: (Only valid when redirecting `stderr`.)
 Make standard error point whereever standard output goes.